sbaik97/Mission-to-Mars-Web_Scrpting/README.md

 ## Background

-Navigate a web browser automatively to extract data about the Mission to Mars and store it in a NoSQL database, and then render the data in a web application created with Flask.
+Navigate a web browser automatively to extract data about the Mission to Mars and store it in a Non-SQL database, and then render the data in a web application created with Flask.
-The collected work will be displayed in HTML web browser.

 ### Goals: